How to Plan, Launch, and Manage the Best Change Management Center of Excellence (CoE)

 Planning, establishing, managing, and expanding a Change Management Office for your organization is a vital part of any effective change management program.
 Groups, teams, and stakeholders would reach out to the Change Management Center of Excellence (CoE) for change management help, and the Change CoE team or lead would review each request to determine which service was best suited to that particular change program.

-As part of establishing the practice, you will need to draft up a change management charter (described in the sections below), which will include the services and plans being offered by the change practice, as well as the change management roles and responsibilities that will be delivered based on each plan offered.
+As part of establishing the CMO project management practice, you will need to draft up a change management charter (described in the sections below), which will include the services and plans being offered by the change practice, as well as the change management roles and responsibilities that will be delivered based on each plan offered.

 What Should You Call Your Change Management Function?